chris-stytch/pages-plugins/README.md

 ### Including a plugin

-Check out [the example application](./packages/example/README.md) which includes all the plugins.
+Check out [the example application](./packages/example/README.md) which includes all the plugins we have so far.

 If you want to run it with wrangler2, run this: